 IEHE’s CATC Data Analytics boils all that down for you into a one-page easy-to-digest summary of your own data, the average for your sector, and your proximity to the highest and lowest lists.
-You can review the sample below created for the fictional institution, Notable State College.
+You can review the sample below created for the fictional institution, Extraordinary University.

 Our CATC Definitive Guide has loads of information about the CATC lists and how to understand them.
 But for a complete analysis of your institution’s standing – especially relative to others in your sector – you need IEHE’s CATC Data Analytics.

 The IEHE team can create your custom report to provide you with a snapshot of where your institution stands on each list, and how close you are to falling on one in the future.
-This information allows you to make data driven decisions about managing the cost of attendance to avoid being on a future list.
-The IEHE CATC Data Analytics provides this information in one-page easy to understand document.
+This information allows you to make data-driven decisions about managing the cost of attendance to avoid being on a future list.
+The IEHE CATC Data Analytics provides this information in a one-page easy to understand document.

 To purchase your institution’s report complete the order and payment form below.
 For orders containing multiple institutions (e.g., system office, membership organization, etc.), contact us.